Web Analytics

 1. Disrupted sleep.
 Babies who watch TV tend to have less regular sleep5 and generally sleep less.6 Although the sleep loss is usually small, from a few minutes to half an hour per day, researchers warn that it can add up over time and create patterns that lead to a significant sleep deficit as the child grows.6 Television viewing disrupts sleep in at least two ways.
 The blue light emitted from screens disrupts the production of melatonin, a hormone essential for healthy sleep.7 In addition, viewing screens in itself is known to stimulate alertness.2

-2. Overstimulation — and its effects on babies’ developing attention.
+3. Overstimulation — and its effects on baby's developing attention.
 Rapid changes trigger babies’ orienting response: a reflex that fixes their attention on new sights and sounds.
 This response is good and necessary; in fact, it’s the cornerstone of babies’ learning.
 However, rapid-fire changes on screens are dizzying compared to the pace of real life — the pace the human brain spent millennia adapting to.
 Flashing lights and quick changes on screen overstimulate baby’s developing brain3 as the part responsible for orienting response fires away (“Alert!
 Change!”).

 As babies grow, their attention gradually develops from orienting response toward executive attention, otherwise known as focus: they begin selecting specific information from sensory input.8 Researchers believe that excessive television viewing may disrupt this natural process of attention development.